Jespy616/The-Last-Game/documentation/UsersManual.md

 - Go back to [http://localhost:3000](http://localhost:3000)
 - [Sign in](#sign-in) to your account again and either load a game or start a new game

+## Stairs are unreachable
+This is a known issue with a fix planned in a future update.
+To fix this [start a new game](#starting-a-new-game)

+## Player starts on a wall
+Move towards a floor tile to get unstuck.
+If no floor tiles are reachable within 1 space, you may need to [start a new game](#starting-a-new-game)

+## There is a pop up saying `navigator is not defined`
+1. First try refreshing the page
+2. If that doesn't work navigate back to [http://localhost:3000](http://localhost:3000) and [sign in](#sign-in) again

 # FAQs

+## Where are the Terms and Conditions?
+- They are planned in a future update

 # Features and Functions